-- In the Event Analysis tab, in the Event Limit Default field under Events Panel Settings, select the maximum number of events loaded in the Events panel when a query is submitted.
-The default value is 50,000 events, and you can select a value between 100 and 100,000 events.
+- In the Events tab, in the Event Limit Default field under Events Panel Settings, select the maximum number of events loaded in the Events panel when a query is submitted.

 The change becomes effective immediately, and applies to any new queries submitted by analysts.

 - Under Event Limit Per User Role, select the maximum number of events loaded for a single query for individual user roles.
 This limit must be less than or equal to the system events limit of 40,000 events; it can be larger than the default or configured limit set under Event Limit Default.

 The change becomes effective immediately, and applies to any new queries submitted by users assigned to the user role.